khoih-prog/WiFiManager_NINA_Lite/README.md

 - `~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/variants/NINA_B112_ublox/variant.cpp`
 - **`~/.arduino15/packages/adafruit/hardware/nrf52/x.yy.z/cores/nRF5/Udp.h`**

+#### 2. For Teensy boards

- 2. **To be able to compile and run on Teensy boards**, you have to copy the file [Teensy boards.txt](Packages_Patches/hardware/teensy/avr/boards.txt) into Teensy hardware directory (./arduino-1.8.12/hardware/teensy/avr/boards.txt).
+ **To be able to compile and run on Teensy boards**, you have to copy the file [Teensy boards.txt](Packages_Patches/hardware/teensy/avr/boards.txt) into Teensy hardware directory (./arduino-1.8.12/hardware/teensy/avr/boards.txt).

 Supposing the Arduino version is 1.8.12.
 This file must be copied into the directory: